tf2pickup-org/server/CONTRIBUTING.md

 This project uses [conventional commits](https://www.conventionalcommits.org) to describe changes.
 Please make sure you describe each pull request using this standard.

+Also, when contributing, make sure to [sign your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification) to increase security!

 ## Coding conventions

 Install eslint and prettier VSCode extensions and try to get rid of all of the warnings.